Close the Massachusetts ivory trade:

 Impose heavy fines on traffickers and order the seizure of all illegal ivory and rhino horn products upon conviction.

 Establish the Endangered Elephant and Rhino Conservation and Education Fund from penalties assessed under the new law.
 This Fund will promote conservation and increase education and outreach programs for these species, as well as provide financial rewards for information leading to the arrest and conviction of violators.

-This bill would NOT criminalize possession of ivory currently owned by Mass residents or prohibit inheritance or noncommercial gifts.
+This bill would NOT criminalize the possession of ivory currently owned by Massachusetts residents or prohibit the inheritance or noncommercial gifting of ivory.

-The Daily Item, Ehrlich, Clinton discuss the Elephant in the Room, Swampscott, April 18, 2015.
+The Daily Item, Ehrlich, Clinton discuss the Elephant in the Room, April 18, 2015

 The Boston Globe, Massachusetts Sees Brisk Trade in Illicit Ivory, June 27, 2105